- American Memory: American Women

 - American Women’s History: A Research Guide This archived site gives you citations to more than 2,100 print and online reference sources (including collections of primary sources, such as letters and diaries) for furthering your research.
 You can browse indexes organized by state and subject, and follow links to more online listings, such as government documents, newspapers and oral histories.
 The site’s author also suggests visiting Discovering American Women’s History Online.

 - Cyndi’s List — Female Ancestors Nearly 100 links categorized by general resource, military, foremothers, societies and groups, and women’s history resources.

 - Ethnic Women of Cleveland Oral History Project

 - Hearth: Home Economics Archive

 - The Literature on Women Immigrants to the United States

-Here you’ll find a quiz, details on commemorative events and profiles of this group’s National Women’s History Month honorees.
+- National Women’s History Alliance (formerly the National Women’s History Project) Here you can take quizzes, find a detail on commemorative events and profiles of this group’s National Women’s History Month honorees.
 You also can shop for goodies such as Robert P.J.
-Cooney’s book Winning the Vote (American Graphic) and a Rosie the Riveter action figure.
+Cooney’s book Winning the Vote (American Graphic) and a Rosie the Riveter poster.

 Summaries also contributed by Diane Haddad